-The letters A, E, I, O, and U are the called vowels.
+The letters A, E, I, O, and U are called vowels.
 The other letters in the alphabet are called consonants.

 A vowel is classified as a speech sound produced by a comparatively open configuration of the vocal tract, with vibration of the vocal cords but without audible friction.